Getting started

 1. Create an LLM pool

-After you have logged in with your account, you can create your LLM pool by clicking on the circle-plus
+After you have started the GUI, you can create your LLM pool by clicking on the circle-plus

 button.
 Give the pool a name, and select an IP to use as the pool address.
 Note that this address will need to be visible by worker machines that want to join in.